mickael-menu/ShadowVim/README.md

 ### Highlights

-* This not a Vim emulation, but real Neovim with macros, `.` and Ex commands, etc.
+* This is not a Vim emulation, but real Neovim with macros, `.`, Ex commands, etc.
 * Vim plugins (without UI) work out of the box.
 Hello [`vim-surround`](https://github.com/tpope/vim-surround), [`argtextobj.vim`](https://github.com/vim-scripts/argtextobj.vim) and whatnot.
 * Add key mappings to trigger native Xcode features from Neovim (e.g. "Jump to Definition" on `gd`).